AndreasHaaversen/Auto-Dad-Joke/README.md

 # Auto Dad Joke

-A simple Flutter app that lets its user find their favorite dad jokes, uning the [icanhazdadjoke API](https://icanhazdadjoke.com/).
+A simple Flutter app that lets its user find their favorite dad jokes, using the [icanhazdadjoke API](https://icanhazdadjoke.com/).

 It lets the user save the best jokes they find to their device.